 Originally named Kinlochkilkerran, Campbeltown was a fishing town with it’s own shipyard and a regular steamship service to Glasgow.
-This, coupled with the local coal mine and plentiful supply of barley and peat combined to create conditions ripe for whisky making.
+This, coupled with a local coal mine and plentiful supply of barley and peat combined to create conditions ripe for whisky making.

-The Duke of Argyll saw potential in the town and encouraged the legal production of whisky, following the Excise Act of 1823, even commanding that Crosshill Loch be converted to a reservoir in order to provide an adequate water source.
+The Duke of Argyll saw potential in the town and encouraged the legal production of whisky, following the Excise Act of 1823, even commanding that Crosshill Loch be converted into a reservoir in order to provide an adequate water source.
 29 distilleries opened between 1823 and 1844 and when Alfred Barnard visited in 1885 he dubbed the town ‘Whisky City’.

 The good times weren’t to last however and a number of contributing factors combined to bring about a catastrophic collapse of this once booming industry, with greed playing no small part.
 Some distillers, more concerned with producing quantity rather than quality, earned Campbeltown an unwanted reputation for rough spirit.
 With the rising popularity in lighter, Speyside malts, the towns distillers found it harder and harder to market their heavier, coastal spirit.

 Following the introduction in 1920 of prohibition in the US, the towns booming trade with North America shuddered to a halt and Campbeltown’s whisky industry fell to it’s knees.
-When the local coal mine closed in 1923, dramatically increasing fuel costs, it began to collapse.
+When the local coal mine closed in 1923, dramatically increasing fuel costs, it began to collapse completely.
 There were around 35 operational distilleries within the town at one time but by 1935 only two remained… Springbank and Glen Scotia.

-Glengyle ceased production and lay dormant for decades until the distillery was bought by Springbank owners J & A Mitchell in 2000.
+Glengyle itself ceased production and lay dormant for decades until the distillery was bought by Springbank owners J & A Mitchell in 2000.
 After a complete renovation, a pair of Pot Stills were sourced from the old Ben Wyvis distillery in Invergordon and production of a new Glengyle spirit began in 2004.

 This rebirth of Glengyle, coupled with recent investment in Glen Scotia and the continuing success of Springbank, perhaps confirms that there is life yet in this once proud ‘Whisky City’.